 I. Your BAC

 So the first order of business is to keep your BAC at safely low limits.
-This not only reduces the risk of DUI or DWI arrest, it also reduces the risk of crashes.
+This reduces the risk of DUI or DWI arrest.
+It also reduces the risk of crashes.

 The risk that police will stop you increases after midnight, on weekends, and on holidays.